taanu-dhankhar/Excel_project-/README.md

 ## Usage
 - Open the `sales_data_2023.xlsx` file to explore the raw data.
-- Open the `analysis/Store Data Analysis.xlsx` file to review the transformed data and detailed analysis results.
+- Open the `Store Data Analysis.xlsx` file to review the transformed data and detailed analysis results.
 - Refer to the `report.pdf` for a detailed analysis and findings.
 - View visual insights in the `images` folder.